Royals vs. Phillies Player Props Betting Odds

-Player prop bet options for Bryson Stott, Bobby Witt Jr. and others are listed when the Philadelphia Phillies host the Kansas City Royals at Citizens Bank Park on Saturday at 6:05 PM ET.
+Alec Bohm is one of the top players with prop bets for the taking when the Philadelphia Phillies and the Kansas City Royals play at Citizens Bank Park on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!